AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 The hedging ratio refers to the portion of the amount to hedge by Hedging Agents that is actually hedged.

 If one user mints 2000 agUSD for 1 wETH, and the target hedging ratio is set to 90%, then the amount HAs should hedge for agUSD is 1800 USD of wETH.
-If one HA enters the protocol when wETH is worth 1000 USD, brings 2 wETH and decides to commit to the variation of 0.8 wETH (this HA has a leveraged of x1.4), then 800 out of the 1800 wETH in stablecoin value are hedged: the hedging ratio is 44.44%.
+If one HA enters the protocol when wETH is worth 1000 USD, brings 2 wETH and decides to commit to the variation of 0.8 wETH (this HA has a leverage of x1.4), then 800 out of the 1800 wETH in stablecoin value are hedged: the hedging ratio is 44.44%.

 ## What happens if there are too many HAs with respect to the amount to hedge from the protocol?